 Creating Original Artwork from Practice Sheets

 From here, I can use these same practice sheets to start hand lettering actual words.
+I like using my Tombow ABT PRO Markers.
 I just place the practice sheet with the first letter of my word and trace.
 Then swap it out for the second letter of my word and so on.

 It feels a little strange, but after taking a few classes I realized that learning to hand letter is often about each individual letter, not stringing them together like you would cursive writing.
 This helps me build the muscle memory to take my time and to stop after each letter.